IMTtugraz/PyQMRI/README.md

 Reconstruction of the parameter maps can be started either using the terminal by typing:
 ```
-mbpq
+pyqmri
 ```
 or from python by:
 ```
-import mbpq
+import pyqmri
-mbpq.mbpq()
+pyqmri.run()
 ```
 A list of accepted flags can be printed using
 ```
-mbpq -h
+pyqmri -h
 ```

-or by fewing the documentation of mbpq.mbpq in python.
+or by fewing the documentation of pyqmri.pyqmri in python.

 If reconstructing fewer slices from the volume than acquired, slices will be picked symmetrically from the center of the volume.
 E.g. reconstructing only a single slice will reconstruct the center slice of the volume.